paulanthonywilson/hc_sr_501_occupation/README.md

 ```

 The `DateTime` in a message received when starting up will be the startup time.
 The `DateTime` in a message caused by an occupied area being deemed to have become unoccupied, will be the time at which the last `:unoccupied` message was received.

+### Setting the occupation status

+Should your project persist the occupation status, you might want to set it on startup with `c:HcSr501Occupation.MovementSensor.set_occupied/2`.